 Docking Station (Dock) A device connected downstream from a host to support video, USB hub, and GbE input/output.
 In Targus vernacular a “dock” has an Ethernet port while a “dongle” will not.
 Universal Docking Station A downstream device connected to host port that can be connected to any USB Type-A/B/C data port.
 Targus supports USB Type-C Power Delivery (PD) on many of its USB Type-C Universal Docking Stations; and power […]

-A few evaluators of the Targus DOCK190 noted the Billboard message shown below when using the DOCK190 with the ACC1104 on W10 host PC.
-Please ignore it.
+Users may notice the Billboard message shown below when using the DOCK190 with the ACC1104 on a W10 host PC.
+It is for information purposes only and can be ignored.
 The message occurs even though the DOCK190 is enumerated on the USB 3.0 Host Controller.
 It occurs for only a few seconds and cannot be suppressed by the host BIOS or W10 settings.
-It does not occur when docking via USB Type-C SuperSpeed. […]
+It does not occur when docking via […]

 Occasionally Thee DocKtor is asked, “Does the Targus dock support PXE Boot? or “What docks support WOL?”
 Enterprise features like those shown below are often important for deployment and in some platform update and maintenance topologies.
 Assuming these features are also supported by the host platform, the following table shows a summarizes the most popular features by Targus dock models.
 See the descriptions below for the more Advanced Ethernet port […]

 Since the Targus DOCK190 has two different ways to supply power to the upstream host computer and can supply power and charging to downstream USB devices on both Type-A and Type-C ports, Thee DocKtor thought he’d try to clarify how these power operation capabilities can be used.
 USB Type-C Power Delivery Mode The USB Type-C PD operation can be confusing as it varies depending on the power sink capabilities of […]